jishnu-lab/SpaceTravLR/README.md

 assert spacetravlr.is_everything_ok()

-spacetravlr.spawn_worker(partition='l40s')
+spacetravlr.spawn_worker(
+    python_path='.venv/bin/python',
+    partition='preempt'
+)
 ```

-SpaceTravLR generates a queue of genes that each worker consumes in parallel.
-spacetravlr.spawn_worker submits a new job to the clusters.
+SpaceTravLR generates a queue of genes that each worker consumes in parallel. spacetravlr.spawn_worker submits a new job to the clusters.

 ##  Outputs